 - PLACE - Place the patch underneath the hole and pin or baste to hold it in place.

 - STITCH - Machine straight stitch across the hole numerous times.
 This will hold down the loose threads and create a strong reinforced area.
-Use a matching color thread for maximimum invisibility.
-You can use you regular presser foot or a darning foot.
+Use a matching color thread for maximum invisibility.
+You can use your regular presser foot or a darning foot.

 How to Fix a Hole in Jeans by Hand

-However, not everyone wants to slap stitch a patch onto their jeans.
+Not everyone wants to slap stitch a patch onto their jeans.
 Here are some other methods for how to fix a hole in jeans without a sewing machine.

 Hand Sewing a Straight Tear or Rip